 - Design engineers review the design criteria for the equipment concerned.
 Evaluations are done in terms of how the design can be improved to prevent failures that occur because of operating outside of ideal design conditions.

 Creating a list of problem assets focuses the organization on either taking proactive steps to prevent issues or justifying replacement of the asset.
 No longer are they pieces of equipment with a poor reputation; now an action plan can be created that will genuinely improve the performance of the manufacturing facility.

 DPSI’s iMaint software allows you to import condition monitoring data on a real time basis and set up thresholds for problem conditions.
 Once met, a work request will be automatically generated for the specified maintenance repair, including step by step instructions as well as crafts, parts and tools needed.
 Reports, graphs and dashboards can be generated displaying historical information as desired, including MTBF reports.
-To learn more about iMaint and its features and add-ons, please contact DPSI today and set up a free trial.
+To learn more about iMaint, its features and options, please contact DPSI today to set up a free trial.